tamer84/aws_management/README.md

 This tells Backstage to scan the [.backstage directory](.backstage) for Catalog Entities.

 ## Next steps
-Now that Control Tower OUs and accounts can be provisioned via GutHub actions, its time to provision resources into the accounts via Backstage.
+Now that Control Tower OUs and accounts can be provisioned via GutHub actions, it's time to provision resources into the accounts via Backstage.
-For detailed instructions on the Backstage Setup, see the repo [aws_environments](https://github.com/tamer84/aws_environments).
+Go see the repo [aws_environments](https://github.com/tamer84/aws_environments) to learn how to configure resources for environments.